homebridge/bonjour/README.md

 #### `Event: update`

-Emitted every time a update to a service is found that matches the browser.
+Emitted every time an update is received for existing service is found that matches the browser.

 #### `Event: down`